The Last Great American Dynasty

-"The Last Great American Dynasty" (stylized in all lowercase) is a song recorded by American singer-songwriter Taylor Swift, from her eighth studio album, Folklore (2020).
-Swift was inspired to write the song by the life of American socialite Rebekah Harkness, a former owner of her Rhode Island mansion.
-In the lyrics, Swift recalls Harkness's inherited wealth from her husband and decadent lifestyle, which became the gossip of the town.
-In the final refrain, she draws parallels between Harkness' life and hers, implying how others scrutinized them both for their personal lifestyles.
+"The Last Great American Dynasty" is a song by the American singer-songwriter Taylor Swift from her eighth studio album, Folklore (2020).
+The life of the American socialite Rebekah Harkness, who once lived in Swift's Rhode Island mansion, inspired her to write the song.

+The lyrics recall Harkness's inherited wealth from her husband and her decadent lifestyle, which became the gossip of the town; the final refrain draws parallels between Harkness's life and Swift's, implying how others scrutinized them both for their personal lifestyles.
+Aaron Dessner co-wrote and, inspired by the sound of Radiohead's In Rainbows (2007), produced the song.
+"The Last Great American Dynasty" is an indie-oriented folktronica, country, and guitar pop tune featuring an uptempo arrangement of percussions, layered electric guitars, slide guitar, strings, and electronic elements.

-Aaron Dessner co-wrote and produced the song, a folktronica and guitar pop tune with an indie-oriented production.
-It is propelled by an uptempo arrangement of percussions, slide guitar, strings, and glitchy electronic elements.
-In reviews of Folklore, critics praised the track's narrative lyrics and production, and highlighted how it showcased Swift's songwriting from a third-person perspective.
-"The Last Great American Dynasty" entered the top-ten in Australia, Malaysia, and Singapore, and top-twenty in Canada, New Zealand, and the United States.
-Some publications placed the song in their music best-of lists of 2020.
-Swift included "The Last Great American Dynasty" on the set list of the Eras Tour (2023).
+Music critics praised Swift's songwriting from a third-person perspective and the production.
+The publications American Songwriter, Billboard, Pitchfork, and Uproxx ranked it among the best songs of 2020.
+"The Last Great American Dynasty" entered the top 10 of charts in Australia, Malaysia, and Singapore, and the top 20 in Canada, New Zealand, and the United States.
+It was certified gold by the British Phonographic Industry (BPI).
+Swift performed the song in the concert documentary Folklore: The Long Pond Studio Sessions (2020), as well as on the Eras Tour, from March 2023 to March 2024.